Decision-Driven Semantic Object Exploration for Legged Robots via Confidence-Calibrated Perception and Topological Subgoal Selection: Experiments

 \subsubsection{\textbf{Simulation Environment}}

-We use Isaac Sim and instantiate two types of environments: \emph{CARLA Town1} (outdoor urban) and an \emph{indoor warehouse}.
-Across these two environments we define in total five semantic exploration tasks.
-Each task is evaluated with 20 trials from randomized start poses (fixed random seeds per task for reproducibility).
-We also evaluate cross-morphology performance in simulation (e.g., quadruped and humanoid models) under the same task definitions and trial protocol.
+We instantiate two environments in Isaac Sim: an outdoor urban scene (\emph{CARLA Town}) and an indoor scene (\emph{Warehouse}), within which five semantic exploration tasks are defined.
+Each task is executed from randomized initial poses with fixed random seeds to ensure reproducibility.
+To evaluate cross-morphology generalization, we further perform experiments under identical settings using additional quadruped and humanoid robot models.